My Experience with Oxygen Therapy

 I was doubtful, but intrigued by the oxygen idea.
 John and I took the written prescription to a medical supply office the next day, and learned some of the vocabulary involved, most notably that the mask type is non-rebreather and that a large machine called a concentrator or regulator would also be required, as well as lengths of tubing and various other tools.
 I received several cylinders (tanks) of oxygen in a silver cart with wheels.
 When we were all together that evening, John and I showed the girls the oxygen mask and talked about what it was for, and I put it on for them so that it wouldn't seem scary, and let them try it on too.

-A brief history of oxygen treatment
+A brief history of oxygen treatment for cluster headache

 According to the National Headache Foundation, oxygen treatment for headaches was first studied in 1939 when Mr. Charles Rhein of Linde Air Products reported to Dr. Francisco Alvarez at the Mayo Clinic that he had successfully treated severe headache patients with pure oxygen.
 In 1940 Dr. Alvarez released his own study of 100 patients with “migrainous” headaches who were treated with 100 percent oxygen through a nasal type mask and a flow of six to eight liters per minute, in which 80 percent of those were reported to be completely or significantly relieved.
 However, in the thirties and forties studies were much less rigorous, and there was nothing to distinguish migraine from cluster headaches.
 Recent work has been done almost exclusively on the effect of oxygen inhalation on cluster headaches, most significantly with Dr. Lee Kudrow, who found that 75 percent of the cluster headache patients he studied had their pain relieved by inhalation of oxygen, with increased success the earlier in the attack it is used.